 - Follow up list of unanswered participant questions or requests for more information (e.g., referrals)

 - Process issues between facilitators: mutual feedback, examining countertransference (i.e., personal reactions to group members), reaching agreements on practices, handling particular situations, responding to particular requests

-Using a standardized feedback form (see examples in Appendixes E and F) at the close of every group offers continuous feedback from participants to shape the group to their needs.
-Ideally, feedback should address three key aspects:
+Using a standardized feedback form (see example in Appendix E) at the close of every group offers continuous feedback from participants to shape the group to their needs.
+Ideally, feedback should address four key aspects:

 - Structure -- length, meeting times, formats